csabszerko/blockchain-simulation/readme.md

 - support for multinode blockchains
 - miner rewards/gas fees ?
 - support for explicit transaction selection ?
-- try to break the system more
+- try to break the system more -> rework error logging mechanism
 - ...